 The Case Against Text-only Versions

 How can a page full of text—and only text—increase accessibility for these individuals with dyslexia or cognitive disabilities?
-Many of these individuals could benefit greatly from more graphics, more multimedia, and more CSS styling.
-A text-only site is quite counter-productive in these cases, and is actually less accessible than the original version.
+Many of these individuals would benefit greatly from more graphics, more multimedia, and visual styling.
+In these cases, the text-only version may actually be less accessible than the original version.
 This often holds true for sighted users across wide spectrum of disabilities.

 "Regular" web pages are more transformable

-In a sense, the regular version of a web page—even if it includes graphics and styles—is already a text-only version.
-Screen readers can only read text, so they ignore the graphical and stylistic elements on a web page unless alternative text is included.
-Screen readers don't attempt to interpret the visual information of an image, they simply read the
+The regular version of a web page can easily be presented as a text-only version.
+Screen readers read the text of web pages and will ignore graphical and stylistic elements on a web page unless alternative text is included.
+Screen readers don't attempt to interpret the visual information of an image; they simply read the

-alt attribute, which is already in a "text-only" format.
-For the most part, the visual presentation and CSS styles have no impact whatsoever on the way a screen reader reads the content.
-In other words, what screen reader users experience is a text-only version of the web page.
-The full version was transformed into a text-only version.
+alt attribute, which is already in a text format.
+With few exceptions, visual presentation and CSS styles have little or no impact on the way a screen reader reads the content.
+In other words, a screen reader will transform the regular version into a text-only version.

-Another important argument against text-only versions is that it creates a kind of Internet apartheid of supposed "separate but equal" versions of content.
-As with racially segregated classrooms, ability-separated web sites are rarely equal when separate.
-Designers rarely spend the time and effort necessary to make text-only versions as useful or as robust as the regular versions.
-They often leave out important information entirely.
-On a psychological level, text-only versions send a message to people with disabilities: "You can't come in the front door.
+Ability-separated web sites are rarely equal when separate.
+Designers usually can't spend the time and effort necessary to make text-only versions as useful or as robust as the regular versions, and important information is often left out in some versions.
+Text-only versions may send a message to people with disabilities: "You can't come in the front door.
 Try the back door instead."
-Relegating a class of people to a second-class status may not be the intention behind text-only versions, but sometimes it is the result nevertheless.
+Relegating a class of people to a second-class status is often an unintentional result of creating a text-only version.

 When to Use Text-only Versions